 The Rubiales and Quifa fields are the Company's main assets and the Rubiales field continues to be one of Colombia's fastest growing production fields.
-During 2011, gross production at the Rubiales field averaged 165,446 bbl/d.
-In February 2012, gross production at the Rubiales field averaged 172,468 bbl/d.

-As of the date of this Annual Information Form, the Rubiales field produces heavy oil (~ 12.5° API) and has gross daily production in excess of 172,000 bbl/d, with net production above 57,000 bbl/d.
-The production is transported through the ODL Pipeline to the Monterrey station and the OCENSA station at Cusiana where the diluted crude oil is transported through the OCENSA Pipeline system to the export terminal port of Coveñas on the Caribbean coast, as part of the Castilla crude stream (18.5° API Colombian commercial grade).
+During 2012, gross production at the Rubiales field averaged 177,015 bbl/d and 192,395 bbl/d during the fourth quarter of 2012.
+The production from the Rubiales field is transported through the ODL Pipeline to the Monterrey station and the OCENSA station at Cusiana where the diluted crude oil is transported through the OCENSA Pipeline system to the export terminal port of Coveñas on the Caribbean coast, as part of the Castilla crude stream (18.5° API Colombian commercial grade).

 During the first quarter of 2010, the Company obtained the declaration of commerciality for the Quifa SW field which is now one of the Company's most important producing properties.
-The average gross production of the Quifa field for December 2011 was 41,547 bbl/d.
-The average production for the Quifa field throughout 2011 was 36,459 bbl/d.
+The average gross production of the Quifa field for December 2012 was 49,271 bbl/d.
+The average gross production for the Quifa field throughout 2012 was 46,701 bbl/d.